rednblkx/HomeKey-ESP32/docs/content/configuration.md

     -   `DEBUG`: Errors, warnings, informational messages, and debug messages are shown.
     -   `VERBOSE`: Errors, warnings, informational messages, debug messages, and verbose messages are logged.

 Export the logs to a file by clicking on the `Export` button.
+The exported file will be named with the current date and time (e.g., `logs-2025-05-02-12-30-45.json`).

 Click on the `Clear Logs` button to clear the logs.

+> [!TIP]
+> On mobile devices, the log toolbar is collapsible to save screen space.
+Only the search box and log level selector are shown by default.
+Tap to expand the full toolbar with filter levels and action buttons.

 ---